ahmedheshammec/Noto/Games/WWF Wrestle-Mania Arcade (Mac Version).md

 `j & k near the opponent head while he is on the ground` → grab his head

+`← or → Towards The Opponent once when he is near then j & k Together` → grab his head

 `Tip`: Normal A can replace rapid A in special moves. so as the other keys: B, C.